 - 1. Gather information and equipment needed to install the device.
 Before you begin the actual installation make sure you have all the necessary information and equipment. - 2.
-Install the hardware, that is, connect the cables (Ethernet and telephone) to the device and connect the power adapter. - 3.
-Check the IP settings on your computer and change them if necessary so the computer can access the web-based software built into the Router. - 4.
-Use the web-based management software to configure the device to suit the requirements of your ADSL account.
+Install the hardware, that is, connect the cables (Ethernet and telephone) to the device and connect the power adapter to the device and a power source. - 3.
+Check the IP settings on your computer and change them if necessary so the computer can access the web-based software built used to configure the Router - 4.
+Use the web-based management software to configure the device to suit the requirements of your ADSL account and to communicate with 802.11b wireless devices.

-Requirements
+Requirements for Installation